- Music Classes & Lessons

 Make-up Classes

-- A total of two make-up classes per semester are permitted so that students can bond and the class culture can grow.
+• A total of three make-up classes per semester are permitted so that students can bond and the class culture can grow.

 Music Masters 2 Families